dudash/acm-app-helm-mysql/readme.md

-In this exercise, we will download the httpd helm chart from bitnami
+In this exercise, we will download the mysql helm chart from helm.sh

 First, we will look at default settings that get applied based on contents of tgz